neiltron/xylotron/README.md

 # XYLOTRON
 Now in hyper-monospace.

-Xylotron is a drum pad using React and Redux.
+Xylotron is a drum pad using React, Redux, and Howler.
 To run locally, clone the repo, then:

 ````
 npm install